 After one shaky performance too many, Boateng soon found himself back in the Bundesliga and making a name for himself at a rejuvenated Bayern Munich side.
 The defender won a historic treble (Champions League, Bundesliga, DFB-Pokal) in 2012/13.

-A career crippled by niggling injuries, Boenisch was a dependable full back on his day, although he now finds himself without a club.
+A career crippled by niggling injuries, Boenisch was a dependable full-back on his day, although he now finds himself in the Austrian second tier with Floridsdorfer AC, effectively ending his spell as a go-to option for a budget full-back on Football Manager.

 Having already played for 1860 Munich, Wolfsburg and Hoffenheim, Johnson made a permanent switch to Borussia Mönchengladbach in 2014 after an impressive display during the World Cup that summer.